biologist79/ESPuino/README.md

 The basic idea of Tonuino is to provide a way, to use the Arduino-platform for a music-control-concept that supports locally stored music-files without DRM-restrictions.
 This basically means that RFID-tags are used to direct a music-player.
 Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play.
 Place another RFID-object on it and anything else is played.
 Simple as that.

 ## Hardware-setup
 The heart of my project is an ESP32 on a [Wemos Lolin32 development-board](https://www.ebay.de/itm/4MB-Flash-WEMOS-Lolin32-V1-0-0-WIFI-Bluetooth-Card-Based-ESP-32-ESP-WROOM-32/162716855489).
 If ordered in China (Aliexpress, eBay e.g.) it's pretty cheap (around 4€) but even in Europe it's only around 8€.
 Make sure to install the drivers for the USB/Serial-chip (CP2102 e.g.).
+But probably it's besser to use it's successor: [Wemos Lolin D32](https://de.aliexpress.com/item/32808551116.html).
 * [MAX98357A (like Adafruit's)](https://de.aliexpress.com/item/32999952454.html)
 * [uSD-card-reader; 3.3V only; supports SPI + SD-MMC](https://www.ebay.de/itm/Micro-SPI-Kartenleser-Card-Reader-2GB-SD-8GB-SDHC-Card-3-3V-ESP8266-Arduino-NEU/333796577968)
 * [RFID-reader](https://www.amazon.de/AZDelivery-Reader-Arduino-Raspberry-gratis/dp/B074S8MRQ7)